 IAN ALAN PAUL, Assistant Professor

-Digital/New Media, Interactive Media, Social and Interventionist Practice, Interdisciplinary Studio, Installation, Critical Theory
+Digital/New Media, Social & Interventionist Practice, Interdisciplinary Studio, Installation, Experimental Documentary, Critical Theory, Network Cultures, Politics of Aesthetics.

 Ph.D.
 University of California, Santa Cruz